Asso-MO5/virtual_micral_n/documentation/Architecture.md

 Consequently, the choice was made for its architecture to be around a Low Level Emulation, at least in the exchanges between the cards, through the Pluribus.

-The main tool for synchronisation is the *Owned Data*.
-There are two kinds of Signals: the *OwnedSignal* and the *OwnedValue*.
+The main tool for synchronisation is the *Owned Data*. *Owned Data* is in charge of keep a kind of data and signal its changes to the subscribers.
+There are two kinds of
+Signals: the *OwnedSignal* and the *OwnedValue*.

 The emulation of the CPU is at memory cycle level, thus allowing to generate the synchronisation signals with a good granularity.

-Emulation devices can react with two different manner to a signal.
+Emulation devices can react to a signal in two different manners.
 They can react immediately, changing a state or sending a signal.
 They can also ask to be scheduled for a future reaction to a received signal.
 The latter way is slower and more performance consuming, but allows playing with the device delays.